tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 **Lab environment tab**

 - **Common configuration**
     - **Culture:** Select a culture for Hyper-V VMs in your HCI Lab environment.
-The culture represents the UI language, locale and input method.
+The culture represents the UI language, locale, and input method.
     - **Time zone:** Select a time zone for Hyper-V VMs in your HCI Lab environment.
-    - **Operating system's updates:** Select this if you want to install updates to Hyper-VMs in your HCI Lab environment.
+    - **Operating system's updates:** Select this if you want to install updates to Hyper-V VMs in your HCI Lab environment.
 The operating system's updates installation will increase the deployment time.

 - **HCI node**
     - **Operating system:** Select **Windows Server 2022 Datacenter Evaluation (Desktop Experience)**.